Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The first thing you may notice after opening the 3D Balance Ball scene is that it contains not one, but several platforms.
-Each platform in the scene is an independent agent, but they all share the same brain.
+Each platform in the scene is an independent agent, but they all share the same Brain.
 3D Balance Ball does this to speed up training since all twelve agents contribute to training in parallel.

 ### Academy